Next.js 15 - Setting Up next-intl + AI Pre-Translation

 It works! 🎉

-By default, next-intl will automatically redirect visitors to their preferred language by using the accept-language header of a visitor’s request.
-This is great, but we also want to let them manually change languages.
+By default, next-intl will automatically redirect visitors to their preferred language by reading the accept-language header of a visitor’s request.
+This is great, but we also want to let our visitors manually change languages.

 'use client';